turingschool-examples/whats-for-dinner/README.md

 This project was completed as a solo project in week 3 of Module 1.
 The basic HTML and JavaScript functionality took a few hours, with the CSS manipulation taking up just as much time as those two combined.

 ### Contributors:
-Kirsten Smith
+Kirsten Smith:
 https://github.com/smithkirsten

 ### Learning Goals:
-+Use HTML and CSS to match a provided comp
+  + Use HTML and CSS to match a provided comp.
-+Strengthen understanding of the DOM vs. the Data Model +Strengthen ability to listen and react to user input +Introduce error handling
+  + Strengthen understanding of the DOM vs. the Data Model.
+  + Strengthen ability to listen and react to user input.
+  + Introduce error handling.

 ### Wins + Challenges:
 Successes includes: easily identifying where I could integrate error handling and entire meal presentation into code, as I was pseudocoding it out.
 Struggles mostly pertained to CSS and trying to orient elements correctly without pushing each other off the page.